kubernetes/community/contributors/design-proposals/node/node-usernamespace-remapping.md

         // +optional
         HostUserNamespace *bool `json:"hostUserNamespace,omitempty" protobuf:"varint,31,opt,name=hostUserNamespace"`
 ```
 Today end users are NOT provided any guaranteed behavior by the Kubernetes related to usernamespace remapping support at runtime.
-If runtime has usernamespace remapping disabled, pods will run otherwise pods will fail.
-In other words, behavior is container runtime defined. `nil` value of `HostUserNamespace` will show the same behavior i.e runtime defined usernamespace behavior.
-However, with an added improvement of running pods with remapped usernamespace "when possible". "when possible" means runtime is running with usernamespace remapping enabled and pod does not specify any configuration which is not possible to provide in remapped usernamespace.
+If runtime has usernamespace remapping disabled, pods will run otherwise pod containers will fail to start.
+In other words, behavior is (container runtime) configuration defined. `nil` value of `HostUserNamespace` will show the same behavior i.e configuration(runtime and the kubelet flags `--userns-{uid/gid}map` ) defined usernamespace behavior.
+If the kubelet flags are to be set and `HostUserNamespace` value will be changed from `nil` to `false` otherwise `true`.
+However, with an added improvement of running pods with remapped usernamespace "when possible". "when possible" means configuration at runtime and kubelet is usernamespace remapping enabled and pod does not specify any configuration which is not possible to provide in remapped usernamespace.

 `HostUserNamespace` field will be gated behind `HostUserNamespace` feature-gate.
 To set it to `true` or `false`, feature-gate will have to be enabled.
-If feature-gate not enabled or feature-gate enabled but any value is not set, `nil` will be the default value.
+If feature-gate not enabled or feature-gate is enabled but any value is not set, `nil` will be the default value.

 ### Effect on existing Security Context fields